jlemein/izzy-renderer/README.md

 ## Resource manager

-A resource manager handles all external resources loaded in the scene.
+A resource manager handles external resources loaded in the scene.
 It is composed of a set of resource factories.
 Each resource factory is able to create a specific resource.
 The resource manager makes sure the right factory is created.
 A resource factory is only responsible for resource creation.